skeller88/aws-terraform-bootstrap/README.md

 `psql --dbname=hello_world --user=hellorole --host=localhost`

-or a Postgres instance hosted on a RDS host:
+or a Postgres instance hosted on a RDS host.

-`psql --dbname=<aws_db_instance_address> --user=hellorole --host=localhost --port=<port-of-connection-to-rds>`

 Details on connecting to the RDS Postgres instance are described later in this README.

 ## Networking
 ![Architecture Diagram](architecture_diagram.jpg?raw=true)